GuidesRecipesAPI ReferenceChangelog

 Step 2: Initialize Plaid Link SDK

-Use the generated plaid_link_token to initialize the Plaid Link SDK on your client-side application.
-The handler below includes callbacks for success, exit events, and other events.
+Use the generated plaid_link_token to initialize the Plaid Link SDK in your client application.
+The handler below includes callbacks for success, exit, and other events.

 const handler = Plaid.create({